espressif/esp-idf/docs/en/contribute/documenting-code.rst

 {\IDF_TARGET_TX_PIN:default="IO3",esp32="IO4",esp32s2beta="IO5"} will define a substitution for the tag {\IDF_TARGET_TX_PIN}, which would be replaced by the text IO5 if sphinx was called with the tag esp32s2beta.

-.. note:: Due to limitations in Sphinx processing, these substitutions are not applied to any document that is included via the ``.. include::` directive.
-In these cases it's necessary to use the ``only`` blocks and write per-target sections instead.
-Unfortunately this includes any document which is not yet translated, as the ``zh_CN`` version will include the ``en`` version.

 Put it all together
 -------------------